BMR Calculator

 For standard body types, accuracy is within ±10%.
 Accuracy may decrease for individuals with extremely high/low muscle mass or body fat percentage.

-What happens with low BMR?
+What happens with a low BMR?

 Does muscle mass affect BMR?